A fixed-parameter tractable algorithm for combinatorial filter reduction: Preliminaries

 We will use the following recent result of Ullah:

-\begin{lemma}[From \cite{ullah22structural}] Given a graph $G$ with $n$ vertices, let $\beta$ be the size of the largest clique in $G$, and let the number of cliques in the minimum clique cover be $m$, then there is an algorithm that computes the minimum clique cover in $2^{\beta m \log m}\, n^{O(1)}$. \end{lemma}

-\begin{proof} This follows from Theorem~1.8 of \cite[pg.~4]{ullah22structural}, and the algorithms therein: in his notation, we solve a VCC problem, which is possible via the LRCC problem with its three parameters set to $G$, $k = m$, $E^*=\emptyset$. \end{proof}
+\begin{lemma}[From \cite{ullah22structural}] Given a graph $G$ with $n$ vertices, let $\beta$ be the size of the largest clique in $G$, and let the number of cliques in the minimum clique cover be $m$, then there is an algorithm that computes the minimum clique cover in $2^{\beta m \log m}\, n^{O(1)}$. \end{lemma} \ifmoveprooftoend \begin{proof} This follows from Theorem~1.8 of \cite[pg.~4]{ullah22structural}, and the algorithms therein: in his notation, we solve a VCC problem, which is possible via the LRCC problem with its three parameters set to $G$, $k = m$, $E^*=\emptyset$. \end{proof} \else \fi